study-ORCATech-cloud/learn-and-earn-fork/docs/user-feature/progress-tracking.md

 # Progress Tracking Guide

-This guide provides a comprehensive overview of the progress tracking system in the ORCATech Learning Platform, covering data structures, tracking mechanisms, user interface components, and implementation details.
+This guide provides a comprehensive overview of the progress tracking system in the LabDojo Learning Platform, covering data structures, tracking mechanisms, user interface components, and implementation details.

 ## Table of Contents